docknetwork/api-docs/source/index.html.md

 ```

-Description of the job including result if available
+This is a schema used in Job operation to get description of the job including result if available.

 ### Properties